HumanitarianStuff/tilehuria/README.md

 - -minz or --minzoom": Minimum tile level desired.
 Integer, defaults to 16
 - -maxz or --maxzoom": Maximum tile level desired.
 Integer, defaults to 20
 - -ts or --tileserver": A tile server where the needed tiles can be downloaded.
-Examples: digital_globe_standard, digital_globe_premium, bing (later versions will allow user to configure arbitrary tile servers).
+Examples: ```digital_globe_standard```, ```digital_globe_premium```, ```bing``` (later versions will allow user to configure arbitrary tile servers).
 Defaults to digital_globe_standard.
-- -f or --format: Actual tiles can be changed from one file format to another, for example PNG to JPEG (useful for reducing file size).
-PNG or JPEG.
+- -f or --format: Actual tiles can be changed from one file format to another, for example PNG to JPEG (useful for reducing file size). ```PNG``` or ```JPEG```.
-- -cs or --colorspace: JPEG files (but not PNG files) can be encoded either using RGB or YCbCr; the latter can be used for more aggressive compression with relatively little perceptible quality loss with most aerial imagery.
-RGB or YCBCR.
+- -cs or --colorspace: JPEG files (but not PNG files) can be encoded either using RGB or YCbCr; the latter can be used for more aggressive compression with relatively little perceptible quality loss with most aerial imagery. ```RGB``` or ```YCBCR```.
 - -q or --quality: JPEG compression quality setting, just as in any image processing software.
 Number from 1 to 100, defaults to 75.
+- -t or --type: some programs that display MBTiles want to know whether the data is intended as a baselayer or an overlay (to help decide what to put on top of what). ```baselayer``` or ```overlay```.
+- -c or --clean: Delete intermediate files (the tools generate several files the end user does not need, as well as a folder full of tiles, which will take up as much space as the MBTile set!
+If you set this flag, all of those will be removed when the script is finished.
+- -ver or --verbose: you will see lots of cryptic information going by as the script works.
+Useful if something has gone wrong and you're trying to figure out the problem.

 ### Example Use: